scottnonnenberg/blog/posts/2016-06-16-eslint-part-2-contribution.md

 It was pleasure to have [Adam Baldwin](https://github.com/evilpacket) of the [Node.js Security Project](https://nodesecurity.io/) [speak at Seattle Node.js in April](http://www.meetup.com/Seattle-Node-js/events/229425709/).
 And I saw him [talk about evil regular expressions at CascadiaJS](http://2015.cascadiajs.com/speakers/adam-baldwin) last summer.
 So I was happy to discover a security-focused ESLint plugin written by the man himself!

 I was confused when I got so many errors for my simple code, so I took a trip to the readme.
 Sadly, there wasn't a lot of documentation.
-Looking further, I did get what I was looking for at the [^Lift Security blog](https://blog.liftsecurity.io/).
+Looking further, I did get what I was looking for at the [
+\^Lift Security blog](https://blog.liftsecurity.io/).
 So I [submitted a pull request improving the documentation](https://github.com/nodesecurity/eslint-plugin-security/pull/2).
 Doesn't [my updated readme](https://github.com/scottnonnenberg/eslint-plugin-security/blob/28b01f708f0dd6b51da5b07a492a74f5b639ac12/README.md) look more helpful?

 Sadly, the project hasn't seen much movement lately.
-Maybe if you add a &#128077; you can help convince them to merge it? :0)
+Maybe if you add a 👍🏼 you can help convince them to merge it? :0)

 ### [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames)